oroinc/documentation/book/customization.rst

 Replacing Forms
 ---------------

-Most forms from the Oro Platform bundles are registered as services.
+Most forms from the OroPlatform bundles are registered as services.
 Hence, they can be replaced :ref:`like any other service <replace-services>`.

 .. index::